Hemibela hemicalypta (Meyrick, 1885)

 (Photo: copyright of Brett and Marie Smith at Ellura Sanctuary, South Australia)

-The adult moths have a yellow head, a brown thorax, and forewings that are half brown and half yellow, with a brown streak along the basal half of the costa.
+The adult moths have a yellow head, a brown thorax, and forewings that have a yellow basal half, a brown marginal half, and a brown streak along the basal half of the costa.
 The hindwings are plain dark brown.
 The wingspan is about 1.5 cms.

 Hemibela hemicalypta